In Him Ministries:

 (an outline)

-1) The Sabbath was not a commandment before the time of Moses.
-The first time God commanded anyone to keep the seventh day as a Sabbath rest was only after the exodus, as a prelude to God giving Israel the Mosaic Law at Mount Sinai (Exod.
+1) The Sabbath was not made a commandment before the time of Moses (Neh.
+9:13-14).
+The first time God commanded anyone to keep the seventh day as a Sabbath rest (Hebrew: shabbāt), was after the exodus, as a prelude to God giving Israel the rest of the Law on Mount Sinai (Exod.
 16; 20:8).

 • Paul tells us in Romans 5:13-14 that there was no law given from the time of Adam until the time of Moses (Gal.
 3:17; cf. Gen. 15:13; Exod.
 12:40-41; Acts 7:6).
 From Adam to Moses there is no record of anyone keeping the Sabbath.
 In Genesis 2 God speaks of the seventh day of creation week and not the Sabbath.
 Genesis 2:1-3 was a description of what God did, not what God requires us to do.
 There is no reason to believe that God viewed every seventh day as holy.
 God declared that particular day (the actual seventh day of creation week) special and holy because He had completed His work of creation on it.

 2) The Sabbath was meant for Israel alone and served as a ceremonial sign of the Mosaic Covenant (Exod.
-31:16-17; Ne.
+31:16-17; Neh.
 9:13-14; Ezek.
 20:12, 20).
 Christians live under the New Covenant (2 Cor.
 3; Heb.
 8).
 We were never required to observe any of the signs of the Mosaic Covenant.
 Circumcision (Gen. 17:9-14; Lev.
 12:1-3); the Passover (Exod.
 12:13-14; Lev.
 23:4-8); and the Sabbaths (Exod.
 31:13) were all made obsolete by the New Covenant (Acts 15; Gal.
 5:11; 6:15; Col. 2:11; 1 Cor.
 5:7; Gal.
 4:10-11; Col. 2:13-17; Rom.
 14:5-12; Eph.
 2:11-16).

 4) There is no command anywhere in the New Testament for Christians to keep any day of the week holy.